gschorcht/lis3dh-esp-idf/README.md

 - the raw output data,
 - the data used for click detection, and
-- the data used for inerrupt generation like wake-up, free fall or 6D/4D orientation detection.
+- the data used for interrupt generation like wake-up, free fall or 6D/4D orientation detection.

-The mode and the cutoff frequency of the high pass filter can be configured using function ```lis3dh_config_hpf```. ollowing HPF modes are available:
+The mode and the cutoff frequency of the high pass filter can be configured using function ```lis3dh_config_hpf```.
+Following HPF modes are available:

 Driver symbol | HPF mode
 :--------------|:---------